Menu

 At our FREE Breakfast Club there is no need to book and all children are welcome.

-In short please ensure good attendance for your child as we can only help your child if they are here and on time every day.
+Please ensure good attendance for your child as we can only help your child if they are here and on time every day.
 Here are some simple suggestions to encourage attendance:

-• Be ready - Make sure that your child is ready and prepared for school with their uniform, PE Kit, homework & home/school book
+• Be ready - Make sure that your child is ready and prepared for school with their uniform, PE Kit, homework & home/school book.

 • Be interested - Make sure you have time to talk to your child about school each day, find out what homework needs to be done and encourage and support them with this.
 Read with them for at least 15 minutes every day or if they are older encourage them to read.
 You could talk to them about the book that they are reading.
 Your child is more likely to want to attend school if they feel supported and their anxieties listened to.